Constantine II of Greece: World War II and the exile of the royal family

 On 27 June 1941, most of the Greek royal family, therefore, set off for South Africa on board the Dutch steamship Nieuw Amsterdam, which arrived in Durban on 8 July 1941.
 After a two-month stay in Durban, Prince Paul left for England with his brother, and Constantine then barely saw his father again for the next three years.
 The rest of the family settled in Cape Town, where the family was joined by a younger sister, Princess Irene, born in 1942.
-Prince Constantine, his sister, their mother and their aunt, Princess Catherine, were initially lodged with South African Governor-General Patrick Duncan at his official residence Westbrooke in Cape Town.
+Prince Constantine, Princess Sofia, their mother and their aunt Princess Katherine were initially lodged with South African Governor-General Patrick Duncan at his official residence Westbrooke in Cape Town.

 The group subsequently moved several times until they settled in Villa Irene in Pretoria with Prime Minister Jan Smuts, who quickly became a close friend of the exiled Greeks.
 From early 1944, the family again took up residence in Egypt.
-In January 1944, Princess Frederika was reunited with her husband in Cairo, and their children joined them in March of that year.
+In January 1944, Frederica was reunited with Paul in Cairo, and their children joined them in March of that year.
 Despite their difficult financial circumstances, the family then established friendly relations with several Egyptian personalities, including Queen Farida, whose daughters were roughly the same age as Constantine and his sisters.